 North Branch Planning Committee (NBPC)

-The NBPC meets quarterly as a group (open to the public) is discuss ongoing and future projects that address flood mitigation, stormwater management, and green infrastructure improvements int he watershed.
+The NBPC meets quarterly as a group (open to the public) is discuss ongoing and future projects that address flood mitigation, stormwater management, and green infrastructure improvements in the watershed.
 For more information, contact Ashley Warren.
-Quarterly meetings are held: February, May, August, & November.
+Quarterly meetings are held: February, May, August, & November in conjunction with the NBWW.
+Meeting agendas and summaries are on NBWW's website.

 The NBWC's mission is to efficiently address common and necessary flood mitigation, stormwater management and green infrastructure improvements in the watershed.
 For more information, contact Ashley Warren.
-The NBWC annual meeting replaces the November quarterly meeting of the North Branch Planning Committee.
+The NBWC annual meeting replaces the November quarterly meeting of the North Branch Planning Committee and is held in conjunction with the NBWW.
+Meeting agendas and summaries are on NBWW's website.